Drivers who don't cut their engines when waiting aren't just wasting fuel and damaging the environment. They're breaking the law and risk being fined.

 Is it illegal to leave your car running in your drive?

-Turning your engine off while loading and unloading your vehicle, waiting at car parks, lay-bys or set-down and pick-up points will also help tackle emissions.
+Turning your engine off while loading and unloading your vehicle, waiting at car parks, lay-bys or set-down and pick-up points also help tackle emissions.

-What about in hot or cold weather?
+Can I keep my engine idling in hot or cold weather?